ionic-team/ionic-app-base/README.md

 $ gulp bootstrap --sass
 ```

-or performing a manual bower update and copy.
+Of course, you can also perform a manual bower update and copy the files over.